 - How do marketers create and hold an improved CTR in the future?

-Well, industry influencers certainly know the trends in the future of email newsletters, and Interactive email design is one of them.
+Well, industry influencers certainly know the trends in the future of email newsletters, and interactive email design is one of them.
 Check out this full Mailmodo review to see how you can create interactive, AMP emails without coding.

 Interactivity will give your newsletters designs a makeover, thus making them stand out in that crowded inbox.
 Interactivity can be based on CSS3 animations, you can use Menus, Accordions, Flip Effects, and much more to stack your content and make your newsletters look clean and scannable.